|

 overvoltage protection.
 Unfortunately it is seen as a

 quick ten minute afterthought to many installations.
+In their haste to finish ground

 connections are commonly made with a piece of "off